-- Get Sudsy
+Step 1 – Get Sudsy

 To create the foam, also known as suds, that you will require for the cleaning process you have to squirt some of the dishwashing liquid or liquid soap into the bottom of the bucket.
 Squirt generously as you want to create ample foam.

-Water is a scarce commodity and to do your bit to protect the environment, only use enough water to ensure that your clubheads will be covered.
+Water is a scarce commodity, and to do your bit to protect the environment, only use enough water to ensure that your clubheads will be covered.

 It will be beneficial to create some force from the water spraying into the bucket to create a lot of foam.

 Soak the clubheads in the warm water for a couple of minutes to loosen the dirt and grime that may have built up in the grooves of the clubface during play.
-The suds will start working on oils and golf course chemicals that have possibly built up on the surface of the clubheads.
+The suds will start working on oils and golf course chemicals that have possibly built upon the surface of the clubheads.

 Do not place your putter and woods into the water to soak.

 Remember that the sole of your clubhead also makes contact with the soil or turf and requires cleaning.
-This may not have a major impact on the connection between the ball and the clubface but is important for the long-term maintenance and to prevent rust buildup.
+This may not have a major impact on the connection between the ball and the clubface but is important for long-term maintenance and to prevent rust buildup.

-Some of the dirt could harden over time especially if you have missed a cleaning session.
-Should you still find some muck after cleaning the clubhead with the soft-bristled brush, soak them for a while longer to loosen all the dirt and debris and then clean again with the soft-bristled brush.
+Some of the dirt could harden over time, especially if you have missed a cleaning session.
+Should you still find some muck after cleaning the clubhead with the soft-bristled brush, soak them for a while longer to loosen all the dirt and debris, then clean again with the soft-bristled brush.

 Rinse the clubhead after cleaning the grooves with the soft-bristled brush and inspect to see if there is more muck that remained behind.
-Ensure that the water is not splashed onto the shaft.
+Ensure that water is not splashed onto the shaft.